Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/digitalsignature/isvalid/_index.md

 ---
 title: isValid
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/digitalsignature/isvalid/
+url: /php-java/aspose.slides/digitalsignature/isvalid/
 ---

-## isValid()  function
+## isValid()  method

  If this digital signature is valid and the document has not been tampered with, this value will be true.
  Read-only  boolean.

-### Result
+### Returns
 boolean